oliverstockdale/starter-academic/content/authors/admin/_index.md

 My publications can be viewed on my [Google Scholar page](https://scholar.google.com.au/citations?user=QIGtBiAAAAAJ&hl=en).

 I am also part of the student contributor network for the maganzine [*Physics World*](https://physicsworld.com).
 I write about recent research updates in the field of quantum science and techology.
-My work can be found [here](https://physicsworld.com/author/oliver-stockdale/).
+My articles can be found [here](https://physicsworld.com/author/oliver-stockdale/).